 We have created our own youtube channel dedicated to promoting peace and well being, through music, sound and vision.
 It is an online oasis, a haven of peace and rejuvenation where you can experience the healing essence of sacred music and sound.
-To date well over 6 million people have visited us online.
+To date well nearly 8 million people have visited us online.

 “I consider the artist the one who has to introduce us to the Promised Land in our own land, here and now.
 It’s his vision that brings to us the vision of the spiritual radiance that shines through the world, which many of us do not see.”